GSAPP-CDP/archive/projects/2024/computational-co-design.md

 Adam.
 Subsequent detections then would not be reported (or sound the alarm) until at least 3 seconds had passed.
 This final refinement made the operation clear, but not overwhelming.
 I created an icon for the application that superimposed a stoplight on a stopsign.
+I purchased a mount for Adam's phone as part of the final set up.

 **Outcome**